Nenkai/gt-modding-hub/docs/ps2/getting_started.md

 GT4.VOL        # Always last!
 ```

-In the `Volume` tab on the top left, fill `Disc Name` with the proper game code, i.e `SCUS-97436` for GT4 Online.
+In the `Volume` tab on the top left, set `Disc Name` to the proper game code, i.e `SCUS-97436` for GT4 Online.
 Fill the rest with whatever you want.

 In `File`, press `Export iml file`.

 !!! note
-    You will have to remove and add GT4.VOL to the project everytime you've rebuilt it, and export an IML again aswell.
+    You will have to remove/re-add GT4.VOL to the project and export an IML each time to rebuild the disc.

 !!! tip
-    You should also save the project, to get set up more quickly on the next times.
+    You should also save the project to speed up future rebuilds.

 ---